Tryhard365/GP-LP-Testing/README.md

 - Test design and execution in Jira
 - Bug reporting and tracking
-- Use of screenshots for documentation and evidence Add link to exported Jira bug report
+- Use of screenshots for documentation and evidence Update Jira report link to PDF version